oracle/node-oracledb/doc/src/api_manual/lob.rst

 .. attribute:: lob.pieceSize

-    This read-only property is a number which specifies the number of bytes (for BLOBs) or characters (for CLOBs and NCOBs) to read for each Stream ``data`` event of a queried LOB.
+    This read-only property is a number which specifies the number of bytes (for BLOBs) or characters (for CLOBs and NCLOBs) to read for each Stream ``data`` event of a queried LOB.

     The default value is :attr:`chunkSize <lob.chunkSize>`.